 Understanding Import Taxes: VAT versus Duty

-VAT and Non-Tariff Barriers to Trade explained
+VAT and Non-Tariff Barriers to Trade Explained

 - If a European resident orders from a US retailer, they do not pay US sales tax.